Classification of weak Bruhat interval modules of $0$-Hecke algebras: Introduction

 Recently, generalizations of the notion of weak Bruhat interval modules have been studied a lot.
 Searles \cite{Sea22} provided a general approach to construct $H_n(0)$-modules from diagrams in the coordinate plane, based on a simple ascent-compatibility condition defined on subsets of the symmetric group $\mathfrak{S}_n$.
-The ascent-compatibility condition was further generalized by Defant and Searles \cite{DS23} from type $A$ to all (not necessarily finite) Coxeter groups, thus establishing a type-independent framework for producing $0$-Hecke modules.
-At the same time, Bardwell and Searles \cite{BS23} extended the weak Bruhat interval module in type $A$ to all finite Coxeter groups and determined the projective covers and injective hulls for important families of $H_W(0)$-modules.
-These extensions of weak Bruhat interval modules has substantively enriched the representation-theoretic interpretations of a great many of interesting families of quasisymmetric functions.
+The ascent-compatibility condition was further generalized by Defant and Searles \cite{DS23} from type $A$ to arbitrary (not necessarily finite) Coxeter groups, thus establishing a type-independent framework for producing $0$-Hecke modules.
+Around the same time, Bardwell and Searles \cite{BS23} extended weak Bruhat interval modules from type $A$ to all finite Coxeter groups and determined the projective covers and injective hulls for important families of $H_W(0)$-modules.
+These extensions of weak Bruhat interval modules have substantially enriched the representation-theoretic interpretations of numerous interesting families of quasisymmetric functions.

 The structure of weak Bruhat interval modules has been investigated extensively in recent years.
-For example, Jung, Kim, Lee and Oh \cite{JKLO22} showed that all weak Bruhat interval modules in type $A$ can be embedded into the regular representation of the $0$-Hecke algebra $H_n(0)$, and that the Grothendieck ring of the category of direct sums of finitely many isomorphic copies of weak Bruhat interval $H_n(0)$-modules is isomorphic to the ring ${\rm QSym}$ as Hopf algebras.
-In \cite{CKOe24}, Choi, Kim and Oh described the relationship between the weak Bruhat interval $H_n(0)$-modules and the poset $0$-Hecke module introduced by Duchamp, Hivert and Thibon \cite{DHT02}.
-More recently, Kim, Lee and Oh \cite{KLO23} associated a left $H_n(0)$-module to each regular Schur labeled skew shape poset and classified these modules up to isomorphism.
+For example, Jung, Kim, Lee, and Oh \cite{JKLO22} showed that all weak Bruhat interval modules in type $A$ can be embedded into the regular representation of the $0$-Hecke algebra $H_n(0)$.
+In \cite{CKOe24}, Choi, Kim, and Oh described the relationship between weak Bruhat interval $H_n(0)$-modules and the poset $0$-Hecke module introduced by Duchamp, Hivert, and Thibon \cite{DHT02}.
+More recently, Kim, Lee, and Oh \cite{KLO23} associated a left $H_n(0)$-module to each regular Schur labeled skew shape poset and classified these modules up to isomorphism.